-We’ll get your fleet and transport routes planned to maximise efficiency and service
+We’ll get your fleet and transport routes planned to maximise efficiency, cost and service.

 Transport routing is a mathematical optimisation problem with a large number of constraints including vehicle capacity, access restrictions, load configuration and delivery windows.
 We are experts at the modelling required to optimise fleet profiles and transport routing.

 Transportation is a major cost factor within any logistics operation.
 Often transport accounts for up to 70% of logistics spend and rarely is it less than 30%.
 Consequently, maximising the utilisation of transport assets is a main area of focus for transport routing.

 The ultimate goal of transport routing is to minimise route time or distance, whilst maximising vehicle fill and reducing assets.
 Of course, this also needs to be balanced against service level agreements and operational constraints.
 This is where our consulting team excel; we can plan your transport operation at a granular level, whilst factoring in all constraints and service level requirements.